Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 ### Painting details

-Grass is supported throught `HTerrainDetailLayer` node.
+Grass is supported through `HTerrainDetailLayer` node.
 They can be created as children of the `HTerrain` node.
 Each layer represents one kind of detail, so you may have one layer for grass, and another for flowers, for example.

 Detail layers come in two parts: